Google falling short of important climate target, cites electricity needs of AI

 "We know this is not going to be easy and that our approach will need to continue to evolve," Brandt added, "and it will require us to navigate a lot of uncertainty, including this uncertainty around the future of AI's environmental impacts."

-Some experts say the rapidly expanding data centres needed to power AI threaten the entire transition to clean electricity, an important part of addressing climate change.
-That's because a new data centre can delay the closure of a power plant that burns fossil fuel or prompt a new one to be built.
-Data centres are not only energy-intensive, they require high voltage transmission lines and need significant amounts of water to stay cool.
+Some experts say the rapidly expanding data centers needed to power AI threaten the entire transition to clean electricity, an important part of addressing climate change.
+That's because a new data center can delay the closure of a power plant that burns fossil fuel or prompt a new one to be built.
+Data centers are not only energy-intensive, they require high voltage transmission lines and need significant amounts of water to stay cool.
 They are also noisy.

 They often are built where electricity is cheapest, not where renewables, such as wind and solar, are a key source of energy.

-Global data centre and AI electricity demand could double by 2026, according to the International Energy Agency.
+Global data center and AI electricity demand could double by 2026, according to the International Energy Agency.

 Tech companies make the case that AI, including tools such as ChatGPT, is not only partially causing climate change, it's also helping to address it.